 Launching a new wave of citizen scientists

-You don’t need experts to collect data that tell us how our species are faring.
+You don’t need experts to collect useful data to show how our species are faring.
 That was the message from 22 African conservation managers from 10 African countries who attended our workshop at the end of April.
 These managers spent five days on a pioneering workshop that showed them how they can use citizen science data for accurate monitoring, for management, and to help influence policy decisions.

 “Citizen Science has tremendous potential to strengthen conservation in Africa, both by generating public interest, and in gathering information.
 We designed the training in response to a real demand from citizen science managers who told us they need skills in analyzing and presenting the results from the data they are collecting.
 By tailoring the workshop to meet this challenge, we know that the citizen scientists we have just trained will be in strong positions to use their results to influence policy as well as inform citizen science practice on the ground” says TBA Director, Dr. Rosie Trevelyan

-The workshop topics included how to ensure the data that citizen scientists collect are valid and useful for the managers’ end goals such as advocacy and communication.
-Managers used their own data to learn how to produce maps to show the distribution of the species they are monitoring and how to show whether key populations are changing over time.
+The workshop topics included how to analyse and present citizen science data to help with advocacy and communication.
+Managers used their own data to learn how to produce maps to show the distribution of the species they are monitoring and whether key populations are changing over time.

 Lucas Pius works for the Ministry of Environment and Tourism in Namibia.
 He explained that